-- Near Hotel Europa (“the most bombed hotel in the world”) is the Victorian-style Grand Opera House, built in 1895.
+Across the street from Hotel Europa, “the most bombed hotel in the world,” is the Victorian-style Grand Opera House, built in 1895.
 The opera house was bombed and rebuilt twice in the 1990s.
 Across the street is the never-bombed, but equally Victorian, Crown Liquor Saloon, built in 1849.
 It is now a part of the National Trust.

 Up against the wall

-We arrived at the Milltown Cemetery where we visited the IRA-marked section and Bobby Sands’ flower-bedecked grave.
+We arrived at the Milltown Cemetery where we visited the IRA section and Bobby Sands’s flower-bedecked grave.
 Joe knew Sands from prison.
 The final stop on the tour was Felons, a club started by ex-prisoners, where Joe bought a complimentary pint of Guinness.

 Upon parting he asked if I had any questions.
 Several were lurking in my mind.
 Then he laughed, “Once a schoolboy asked me, ‘So how many people did you kill?'”
 He shook his head.
 “I don’t even want to think about it.”